mingjiewong/htx-assessment/README.md

     }
     ```

-    The `transcription` field will contain the transcribed text from the audio file, and the `duration` field will contain the duration of the audio file in seconds.
-The `request_id` field will contain a unique identifier for the request, used for tracing and debugging purposes.
+    The `transcription` field [string type] will contain the transcribed text from the audio file, and the `duration` field [string type] will contain the duration of the audio file in seconds.
+The `request_id` field [string field] will contain a unique identifier for the request, used for tracing and debugging purposes.

 ### Running the Model on Common Voice Locally